sophie-katz/test-ur-code-XD/docs/for-users/docs/assertions/arithmetic.md

 // Ensure that the values are equal assert_eq!(x, y);

-// Ensure that the values are inequal assert_ne!(x, y);
+// Ensure that the values are unequal assert_ne!(x, y);
 ```